jeskaj/Portfolio-Website/README.md

 A list of components that will be used
 Explain:
 How components and styling will engage the audience

+This site was written in HTML and CSS (including scss) using VSCode.

 #### NOT TO BE LEFT IN